marqueewinq/marqueewinq/README.md

  - CI/CD, monitoring and MLOps with Helm & Kubernetes, Airflow
  - Crowd-sourced image annotation for supervised/semi-supervised image recognition

+You may see examples of my code in 📌 pinned repos section.

 ### 🔭 My current project

  - [OneSoil](https://onesoil.ai/en)